Table of Contents:

 When allowing for nonpoint source controls, implementation plans should provide:

 In South Carolina, funding may be available for the implementation of TMDLs through Section 319 Grants administered by SCDHEC.
 These funds are only available for TMDL implementation activities not required under a permit.
-Click below to find out more information on the Section 319 Nonpoint Source grant program.
+Learn more about the Section 319 Nonpoint Source grant program.

 Whenever a TMDL is being implemented, the following approaches are recommended as a way of evaluating the effectiveness and progress of TMDL implementation process: